National economies under duress; a plea for help from retail

 ________________________

-CENTRAL BANKS AND GOVERNMENT: The coronavirus pandemic has skewered almost all economic models, cutting growth projections and necessitated trillions of dollars of capital infusions.
+CENTRAL BANKS AND GOVERNMENT: The coronavirus pandemic has skewered almost all economic models.

 — Finland has slashed growth expectations.
-After projecting a 1% expansion for 2020 GDP late last year, the nation’s finance ministry now anticipates a contraction of at least 5.5%.
-But Finnish economists say that retreat could hit 12% if lockdowns continued for another six months.
+After projecting a 1% GDP expansion in 2020 GDP late last year, it now anticipates a contraction of at least 5.5%.
+Finnish economists say that retreat could hit 12% if lockdowns continue for another six months.

-— The International Monetary Fund has given Pakistan $1.5 billion in emergency financing to help bolster its sagging balance of payments and absorb some of the economic impact.
-Pakistan has been handing out 12,000 rupees (roughly $70) to more than 10 million families hit hardest by a month-long lockdown.
+— The International Monetary Fund has given Pakistan $1.5 billion in emergency financing to bolster its sagging economy.
+Pakistan has issued 12,000 rupees (roughly $70) to more than 10 million families hit hardest by a month-long lockdown.

-— India’s central bank on Friday reduced its interest rate by 25 basis points, from 4% to 3.75% to shore up the stalled economy and ease financing.
-The Reserve Bank of India governor Shaktikanta Das said India is expected to post a sharp turnaround and resume its growth trajectory by growing at 7.4% in 2021-22.
+— India’s central bank reduced its interest rate by 25 basis points, from 4% to 3.75%.
+The Reserve Bank of India expects a sharp turnaround, with its growth trajectory hitting 7.4% in 2021-22.

-India’s economy is seen heading for a major contraction after a nationwide lockdown for almost all of the nation’s 1.3 billion people was extended to 40 days.

 SOCIAL MEDIA DISTANCING: Social media companies have actively sought to quash misinformation that has led to dangerous behavior.
-However, the pandemic has disrupted internal operations across the entire tech sector.
+This while the pandemic disrupts internal operations across the tech sector.

-— Facebook employees are being told to work remotely until at least the end of May.
-In a post on the social media platform, CEO Mark Zuckerberg said employees that feel they can’t return to offices — whether for lack of childcare or another reason — will be allowed to work remotely through at least the summer.
+— Facebook employees will work remotely until at least the end of May.
+CEO Mark Zuckerberg said in a post that employees who feel they can’t return to offices will be allowed to work remotely through at least the summer.

-— Apple is taking a hit in trading Friday after Goldman Sachs cut its outlook for the company for the third time and recommended clients get rid of the stock.
+— Apple shares sank Friday after Goldman Sachs cut its outlook for the company for the third time and recommended clients get rid of the stock.
 “We are now modeling a deeper reduction in unit demand through mid 2020 and then a shallower recovery into early 2021,” wrote analyst Rod Hall.
 Goldman believes services growth will slow substantially in 2021 and as a percentage of revenue will actually stagnate.

 Apple has begun to rely heavily on services as sales of pricey iPhones slow, particularly during the pandemic.
 The company last week released a cheaper iPhone that may resonate more with cash-strapped households.